 While analyzing systemic barriers to community mental health services and creating legislative opportunities to expand access to these services (left brain activity), Katharine began painting in her living room to tap into her expressive and creative side (right brain activity) to enable her brain to explore unconventional policy and legislative solutions.
 The more she painted, the more she began to recognize her passion to share her paintings with the world.

 When Katharine “retired” from the Texas Legislature, she jumped feet first into building an art career…her hands have been covered in paint ever since.
 Katharine’s general approach to painting is “Mess Around and Find Out,” meaning she rarely starts a painting with an expectation of the outcome…sometimes it works and sometimes she ends up with a mess, but she really loves the process.
 Recently, Katharine has been developing a new series of works called WANDER.
 This series is inspired by the idea of movement without a specific purpose.
-Katharine was voted Houston’s Gayest & Greatest Female Artist by OutSmart magazine in 2021 and 2022.
+Katharine was voted Houston’s Gayest & Greatest Female Artist by OutSmart magazine in 2021, 2022, and 2024.

 Katharine believes we all do better when we all do better….
 And the only way to ensure that is to elect candidates that value and fight for equality, equity, and justice.
 Katharine is a longstanding member of the Houston LGBTQ+ Political Caucus and served on the Board of Directors from 2019 to 2022.